LKedward/focal/README.md

 [![fpm test](https://github.com/LKedward/focal/actions/workflows/test.yml/badge.svg)](https://github.com/LKedward/focal/actions)
 [![codecov](https://codecov.io/gh/LKedward/focal/branch/v1.0rc/graph/badge.svg)](https://codecov.io/gh/LKedward/focal)

-## *A modern Fortran abstraction layer for openCL*
+## *A modern Fortran abstraction layer for OpenCL*
-Focal is a module library which wraps calls to the openCL runtime API (using [clfortran](https://github.com/cass-support/clfortran)) with a higher abstraction level appropriate to the Fortran language.
+Focal is a module library which wraps calls to the OpenCL runtime API (using [clfortran](https://github.com/cass-support/clfortran)) with a higher abstraction level appropriate to the Fortran language.

 The goal of Focal is to provide a concise and accessible Fortran interface to the OpenCL API while retaining the full functionality thereof.
 This is desirable in Fortran which as a language provides a higher level of abstraction than C; importantly this allows scientists and engineers to focus on their domain specific problem rather than details of low-level implementation.